Protect Your Business: Essential Security Measures You Should Take

 Your business should have security policies requiring strong, unique passwords.
 These phrases combine uppercase and lowercase letters, numbers, and special characters.

-Ensure your password policy has employees updating their passwords regularly and avoiding reusing them across multiple platforms.
+Ensure your password policy requires employees to update their passwords regularly and avoid reusing them across multiple platforms.

 Source: Statista